sreeyu/shopping_list/README.md

 - CSS Modules: For styling components with modular CSS.
 - Math.random: Used to generate unique IDs for list items.

+## Getting started
+To use Shopping List App, visit the application's website at https://sreeyu.github.io/shopping_list/.
+The website is accessible from any modern web browser.

 ## Usage
 1. Adding Items: